This information describes your diagnostic laparoscopy.

 A diagnostic laparoscopy is a minimally invasive procedure.
-During your diagnostic laparoscopy, your doctor will use a tiny video camera and long, thin surgical tools to look at your organs in your abdomen (belly) or pelvis.
+During your diagnostic laparoscopy, your doctor will fill your abdomen (belly) with gas and use a laparoscope (long, thin video camera) and surgical tools to look at the organs in your abdomen or pelvis (see Figure 1).
 Instead of making a large incision (surgical cut), your doctor will make several small incisions to insert the camera and tools.

 A diagnostic laparoscopy lets your doctor: